ttu/dotnet-fake-json-server/README.md

 `GET /api/{item}/{id}`

-Returns 200 OK or 404 Not Found if item is not found
+Returns 200 OK when item is found or 404 Not Found if item is not found

 ```sh
 $ curl http://localhost:57602/api/user/1